replicatedhq/docs/docs/kb/developer-resources/support-bundle-commands.md

 categories = [ "Knowledgebase", "Developer Resources" ]
 +++

 On-Prem Support Bundle allows you to leverage inline shell scripts in order to add valuable information into a support bundle.
-*Note: Every individual command will have 30 seconds to execute and then subsequently timeout.*
+This method is useful for avoiding such issues as complex chaining of shell commands that could be cumbersome to implement into YAML, working with a public image that can not be modified, and lastly working with an image that you do not wish to modify.

 {{< warning title="Warning" >}}
 Remember that Replicated supports many different operating systems that will be running a variety of kernels, package managers and more.
 Any script you choose to run on the host OS should be portable and run across any supported system.